-Refunding of Fees and Charges
+Refunding of Tuition

-College policy for the refund of tuition and fees is set by the Texas Higher Education Coordinating Board.
+College policy for the refund of tuition is set by the Texas Higher Education Coordinating Board.
 COM shall administer these statemandated college and university refund policies in the best possible interest of students, while maintaining compliance with the letter and intent of these policies.

-COM shall refund mandatory fees and tuition collected for courses from which the students drop or withdraw, according to the schedules that follow.
-The indicated percentages are to be applied to the tuition and mandatory fees collected for each course from which the student is withdrawing.
-Students withdrawing from only a portion of their course load shall receive the appropriate percentage of refunds in excess of the College's minimum tuition and fees.
-The processing fee is not refundable.
+COM shall refund tuition collected for courses from which the students drop or withdraw, according to the schedules that follow.
+The indicated percentages are to be applied to the tuition collected for each course from which the student is withdrawing.
+Students withdrawing from only a portion of their course load shall receive the appropriate percentage of refund for the withdrawn course.